ca-joue-ce-soir/legobuilder/CONTRIBUTING.md

 ## Proposing features or improvements

-If you want to contribute to the development of Bannerlord without developing (probably due to lack of skills) you can open what we call "feature proposals".
+If you want to contribute to the development of Lego builder without developing (probably due to lack of skills) you can open what we call "feature proposals".

 - **[Proposing feature](https://github.com/ca-joue-ce-soir/legobuilder/issues/new?template=feature_proposal.yml)**